 It’s Always Up-to-Date – Office 365 subscribers continually have access to the latest version of Office products nevertheless of deployment type.
 In the past, admittance to new versions of Office involved the wholesale purchase of the latest licenses or the maintenance of Software Assurance agreements from Microsoft.

-Logitrain offers the Microsoft MCSA Office 365 certification.
+Logitrain offers a rang of Microsoft Courses.
 Learn more.